jteng2/CSE-403-RecipeCart/reports/wk5_report.md

 ### Progress and Issues

-We have done a lot of reserach on auth0 and we think it would be a good choice for our web server for login authentication and for security reasons too.
-Back-end has designed what the software architecture would look like, ___
+We have done a lot of reserach on auth0 and we think it would be a good choice for our web server for login authentication through validation tokens for front/back-end and for security reasons too.
+Back-end has designed what the software architecture would look like and mapping out dependencies and the front-end has been working on the login page and planning out MVC (model view controller).

 ### This week's goals